thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 │   └── data.csv
 ├── network   # Folder with the network
 │   └── network.zip
-├── notebook  # Folder with the notebook
-│   └── Company_Bankruptcy_Prediction.ipynb
 ├── img   # Images of the graphs for the analysis report
 |
 | Script